brslv/jekyll-now/_posts/2018-5-3-what-is-human-makes-products.md

 Think of Human Makes Products as curated selection of life/business lessons with an accent on becoming better human being.

+### And who are you?
+Aw, glad you asked.
+My name is Borisalv and I'm 27 years old sofware developer from Sofia, Bulgaria.
+If you'd like to know me better, read more about me <a href="{{ site.baseurl }}/about">here</a>.

 ### So, do you have a plan?
 Of course I have and it's pretty simple.
-Write a single post each week, summarizing thoughts, lessons and things that happened during it.
+I'll try to write a single post each week, summarizing thoughts, lessons and things that happened during it.
 That's it.

-Sounds cool?
-Subscribe for my newsletter to send you the latest posts directly in your inbox.
-And of course, spamming is not my goal, so feel safe ;)
+Sounds cool and want more? <a href="{{ site.baseurl }}/subscribe">Subscribe to my newsletter</a>.

 OK.
 Let the journey begin.